eric-brechemier/music-for-geeks-exercises/README.md

 music-for-geeks-exercises
 =========================

-Exercises part of "Music for Geeks and Nerds" by Pedro Kroger, solutions in Python.
+Exercises part of ["Music for Geeks and Nerds"][BOOK] by Pedro Kroger, solutions in Python.

+[BOOK]: musicforgeeksandnerds.com/

 LANGUAGE
 --------